-- publicly disclose their policy on how they will discharge their stewardship responsibilities. - have a robust an effective policy on managing conflicts of interest in relation to stewardship and this policy should be publicly disclosed. - monitor their investee companies. - establish clear guidelines on when and how they will escalate their stewardship activities. as a method of protecting and enhancing shareholder-value - be willing to act collectively with other investors where appropriate. - have a clear policy on voting and disclosure of voting activity. - report periodically on their stewardship and voting activities.
+- publicly disclose their policy on how they will discharge their stewardship responsibilities. - have a robust an effective policy on managing conflicts of interest in relation to stewardship and this policy should be publicly disclosed. - monitor their investments. - establish clear guidelines on when and how they will escalate their activities\ in ensuring they meet their policy on discharging their stewardship responsibilities. as a method of protecting and enhancing investor value - have a clear policy on individual and collective engagement and disclosure\of general engagement activity, including, but not limited to, voting. - report periodically on their stewardship, engagement and voting activities.